ratsprotocol/rats-protocol-website/src/article/en/omniapp.md

 ## **[Messenger](https://github.com/mapprotocol/compass)**

-Messenger is a non-privileged inter-chain program responsible for cross-chain message transmission in the MAP Protocol.
+Messenger is a non-privileged inter-chain program responsible for cross-chain message transmission in the RATS Protocol.
 Its main responsibilities: